-All staff, supply staff, volunteers, visitors, governors and contractors understand that safeguarding children is everyone's responsibility.
-Any person who receives a disclosure of abuse, an allegation or suspects that abuse may have occurred must report it immediately to Sarah Prior (Designated Safeguarding Lead; DSL) or, in their absence, to Emma Hall (Deputy DSL).
-In the absence of either of the above, concerns will be brought to the attention of the most senior member of staff on site.
+3.1.
+All staff, supply staff, volunteers, visitors, governors and contractors understand safeguarding children is everyone's responsibility.
+Any person who receives a disclosure of abuse, an allegation or suspects that abuse may have occurred must report it immediately to Sarah Prior (Designated Safeguarding Lead; DSL).
+Alternatively Mrs Lizzie Marchant as DDSL.

+In the rare event of Mrs Prior not being in school and not being contactable by phone, an agreement is in place for staff to contact Mrs Louise Woods, the DSL and head teacher of St James and St John C of E Primary School-\ A deputy DSL will be trained from the school staff at the next available training in the summer term 2023, following the departure of the previous deputy DSL from the school.
-Staff must maintain a good working knowledge of the Buckinghamshire Continuum of Need The Continuum of Need - Buckinghamshire Safeguarding

-Children Partnership (buckssafeguarding.org.uk) and any updates and how it should be used to inform decision making regarding a referral to First Response.

-Staff must have the skills, knowledge and understanding to keep both looked after children and previously looked after children safe.

-Staff must understand vulnerability and that barriers exist when recognising abuse.
-Consider the following groups who may have increased vulnerability:
+- 3.2 Staff must maintain a good working knowledge of the Buckinghamshire Continuum of Need The Continuum of Need - Buckinghamshire Safeguarding Children Partnership (buckssafeguarding.org.uk) and any updates and how it should be used to inform decision making regarding a referral to First Response. - 3.3 Staff must have the skills, knowledge and understanding to keep both looked after children and previously looked after children safe. - 3.4 Staff must understand vulnerability and that barriers exist when recognising abuse.
+Consider the following groups who may have increased vulnerability: - Young carers - Children with SEND - Children living with domestic abuse

-- Young carers - Children with SEND - Children living with domestic abuse - > Children who experiencing poor mental health - Children whose parents suffer with poor mental health, including substance misuse - Criminal exploitation, including sexual exploitation, County Lines radicalisation and gang involvement - ➤ Look after children and previously look after children - Children who have a social worker - Privately fostered children - Asylum seekers - So-called Honour Based Violence, including FGM and forced marriage - Children who frequently go missing or whose attendance is a concern - Children who are part of the LGBTQ+ group - Children who are at risk of discrimination due to faith and belief, race or ethnicity - Children who have English as an additional language (EAL) - > Children who are living in temporary accommodation.
+- Children whose parents suffer with poor mental health, including substance misuse - Criminal exploitation, including sexual exploitation, County Lines radicalisation and gang involvement - Look after children and previously look after children - > Children who have a social worker - Privately fostered children - > Asylum seekers - So-called Honour Based Violence, including FGM and forced marriage - > Children who frequently go missing or whose attendance is a concern - Children who are part of the LGBTQ+ group - Children who are at risk of discrimination due to faith and belief, race or ethnicity. - 3.5.
 The Governing Body understands and fulfils its safeguarding responsibilities.